Siege of Khe Sanh: Operation Niagara

-Niagara I was completed during the third week of January, and the next phase, Niagara II, was launched on the 21st, the day of the first PAVN artillery barrage.
+Niagara I was completed during the third week of January, and the next phase, Niagara II, was launched on 21 January, the day of the first PAVN artillery barrage.
 The Marine Direct Air Support Center (DASC), located at KSCB, was responsible for the coordination of air strikes with artillery fire.
-An airborne battlefield command and control center aboard a C-130 aircraft, directed incoming strike aircraft to forward air control (FAC) spotter planes, which, in turn directed them to targets either located by themselves or radioed in by ground units.} When weather conditions precluded FAC-directed strikes, the bombers were directed to their targets by either a Marine AN/TPQ-10 radar installation at KSCB or by Air Force Combat Skyspot MSQ-77 stations.
+An airborne battlefield command and control center aboard a C-130 aircraft directed incoming strike aircraft to forward air control (FAC) spotter planes, which, in turn directed them to targets either located by themselves or radioed in by ground units.
+When weather conditions precluded FAC-directed strikes, the bombers were directed to their targets by either a Marine AN/TPQ-10 radar installation at KSCB or by Air Force Combat Skyspot MSQ-77 stations.

 Thus began what was described by John Morocco as "the most concentrated application of aerial firepower in the history of warfare".
 On an average day, 350 tactical fighter-bombers, 60 B-52s, and 30 light observation or reconnaissance aircraft operated in the skies near the base.
 Westmoreland had already ordered the nascent Igloo White operation to assist in the Marine defense.
 On 22 January, the first sensor drops took place, and by the end of the month, 316 acoustic and seismic sensors had been dropped in 44 strings.
 The sensors were implanted by a special naval squadron, Observation Squadron Sixty-Seven (VO-67).
 The Marines at KSCB credited 40% of intelligence available to their fire-support coordination center to the sensors.

 By the end of the battle, USAF assets had flown 9,691 tactical sorties and dropped 14,223 tons of bombs on targets within the Khe Sanh area.
 Marine Corps aviators had flown 7,098 missions and released 17,015 tons.
 Naval aircrews, many of whom were redirected from Operation Rolling Thunder strikes against North Vietnam, flew 5,337 sorties and dropped 7,941 tons of ordnance in the area.
 Westmoreland later wrote, "Washington so feared that some word of it might reach the press that I was told to desist, ironically answering what those consequences could be: a political disaster."